 The piece was played several times again, with the children continuing to suggest ideas.
 All pupils gave of their best and were keen to improve their own contribution.
 After the final performance the children were asked to cover their eyes and wait to see what would happen.
 While all eyes were closed an older pupil crept into the centre of the circle dressed in traditional Indian costume and mask.
 When the class opened their eyes and saw this figure they were spellbound.
 On the teacher’s bidding, and with some reverence, they played the piece again while the figure danced in the middle of their circle.
 The class had experienced music as it had been originally created – to evoke a spiritual and contemplative response.
 Learning was effective precisely because the pupils had not been told what to expect at the start of the lesson and therefore the experience was unexpected.
 (3)

 I’m sure that some teachers would be amazed that an outstanding lesson could have a hidden learning objective and immeasurable success criteria.
-Such teachers may even attack such an approach in order to reaffirm their strong dogmatic beliefs.
 However, I elected to improve this aspect of my music lessons in light of my humility and acceptance of the evidence at hand.

 I firstly considered creative freedom in the reformation of my planning documentation and lesson delivery.
 Music has many facets and students interact with these facets with varied degrees of confidence, competence and enjoyment.
 Who was I to deny an enthusiastic student the chance to dance in his or her group and who was I to steer students away from harmonies they had discovered so that I could tick yet another box?